wesaraw/grocery-app-and-list/README.md

 You can view this schedule by opening the **Meal Planner** (from the popup or the inventory timeline) and clicking **Calendar**.
 A new window lets you pick a user and date range to see what meals they will eat each day.

+### Purchase Recommendations

+The purchase calculator now also looks at this calendar.
+Ingredient amounts are summed by week based on the `WhatToEatCalendar`, so the suggested shopping list matches the upcoming meal plan.